This post covers when it snows in New York, how much snow to expect in any given month.

 Check out our March NYC weather post for more details.

-However, the best snowfall estimate for this winter in the Big Apple is for near normal to slightly above normal totals.
+However, the best snowfall estimate for this winter in the Big Apple is for near normal totals.

-The average winter snowfall in New York City is about 25 inches, so for the 2019-20 season, Ocean Weather Services is predicting that the 2019-2020 winter in New York City will most likely be between 24 and 32 inches.
+The average winter snowfall in New York City is about 25 inches, so the Ocean Weather Services is predicting that the 2022-23 winter in New York City will most likely be between 22 and 27 inches.

-Winter in New York City requires warmth and waterproof.
+Winter in New York City requires warmth and waterproofing.

 We write in detail about winter packing on our Winter Packing List, but you can find the highlights for what to wear in the winter in NYC listed here: